Demgainschill/PWNForm/README.md

 Generate an HTML-based PoC that allows parameter modification.

-Automatically serve the PoC via a local Python HTTP server.
+Automatically serve the PoC via a local Python HTTP server on the user specified port (defaulting to 8000)

 Open the PoC in a browser instantly.